-This product comes in a package of 15 pounds.
-It is black in color (hence, the name) so its appearance is best suited for planted aquarium, but it can also be used in any other aquarium environments that you see fit.
+This product comes in 15.4-pound packages.
+It is black in color (hence, the name) so its appearance is best suited for planted aquariums, but it can also be used in any other aquarium environments that you might want.

-It is not coated or treated with any chemicals, therefore it will contain no harmful substance.
+It is not coated or treated with any chemicals, therefore it will contain no substance that will be harmful to your tank.
 It also has the ability to maintain the pH level of the tank without disturbing the overall water quality.

-The package alone is enough to provide good and essential nutrients for aquatic plants.
-The substrate encourages root development for a healthier plant.
-It can be mixed with any other type of nutrient substrate that you see fits.
-Yet, it is not necessary.
-It also does not require gravel modifiers such as laterite to be fully functional.
+The basic product alone is enough to provide a level of essential nutrients for aquatic plants.
+The substrate encourages root development for a healthier plant, and can be mixed with any other type of nutrient substrate that you see fit.

 This substrate is a specially fracted stable porous clay gravel.
 It makes it easy for the food waste from the fish to be easily dissolved into the layer of substrate, keeping the water clean and healthy for the fish.

-The substrate has especially long lasting life.
-When using Fluorite Black, you do not have to worry about switching it out with newer batch of substrate.
-You will never need to worry about replacement since the substrate stays effective for as love as the life of your aquarium.
+This substrate has an especially long life.
+When using Fluorite Black, you will never need to worry about replacing it with a newer batch, since the substrate stays effective for the life of your aquarium.

 3. Fluval Plant and Shrimp Stratum

-If you have an aquarium that does not only have plants and fish but also shrimp, then this substrate is definitely the right one for you.
-This is still one of the best substrates out there.
+If you have an aquarium that has not only plants and fish but also shrimp, then this substrate is definitely the right one for you.
+This is definitely one of the best substrates out there.

 The texture of this substrate is also great.
-It is light, noncompacting and porous.
-With these characteristics, the substrate makes it easy for nitrifying bacteria to grow and develop in the tank.
-These bacteria will help maintain the water level at the most optimal levels.
+It is light, noncompaction, and porous.
+These characteristics make it easy for nitrifying bacteria to grow and develop in the tank.
+These bacteria will help maintain the water’s health and cleanliness at the most optimal levels.

 The substrate is designed to promote neutral to only mildly acidic pH level.

-One special feature of this substrate that is advertised to make this product especially compatible for shrimp tank is the size of the particles.
-The size of the particles allows the baby shrimp to hide within the substrate until they are large enough to come out of ‘the dirt’ to fend for themselves among other shrimp and fish.
+One special feature of this substrate that is advertised as making this product especially suitable for shrimp is the size of the particles.
+The size of the particles allows the baby shrimp to hide within the substrate until they are large enough to come out of the “dirt” to fend for themselves among other shrimp and fish.